McTavishLab/physcraper/How_to_start.md

       * **seq_len_perc**: here you can specify the minimum percentage length of newly found sequences to be added in comparison to the original alignment.

-2. write your analysis file - standard run:
+2. write your analysis file - standard run

     This is explaining how to set up a "standard run", which will add all sequences, that are similar and long enough to the alignment, as long as they are no subsequences of an already existing sequence.
 Optional arguments are explained in the following section.

     Depending if you have uploaded your tree prior to analysis to the OpenTreeofLife website, there are two main options:

-    Specified pathes have to start either from your root directory, or can be relative from within the physcraper main folder.
+    Specified paths have to start either from your root directory, or can be relative from within the physcraper main folder.

     1. using OpenTreeOfLife study ID: